 Short video portraits about artists, activists and entrepreneurs following their dreams.

-While practicing directing and producing, building a team of collaborators for future projects, and exploring issues I am concerned about, I realized a pattern was emerging among my short documentaries: my subjects were all following callings.
+While practicing directing and producing, exploring issues I am concerned about, I realized a pattern was emerging among my short documentaries: my subjects were all following callings.

 Some push others to change how they think or behave, like Grada Kilomba or Sunita Dighe, and some change the environment around them so it's more like their vision of the world, like Ramesh Ganeriwal and Hugh Gorman.
 Ali Nicholaisen recognizes the power he has, despite his physical disability.
 And Jim Kelly sets a boundary on his expectations, so he is not disappointed.
 But they are all leading their own activities and lives - figuring out how to move forward on their own - rather than doing what someone else is telling them to do.